Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
-                text: 'You can’t be as nerdy as we are without naturally gravitating towards interesting new technologies.
-And every now and then, we find something robust and revolutionary enough to seriously work with.'
+                text: 'You can’t be as nerdy as us without gravitating towards interesting new technology.
+Every now and then our curiosity leads us to something original and valuable.
+Then the serious work begins.'
           -
             type: paragraph
             content:
               -
                 type: text
-                text: 'The balance we strike is between supporting real-world web developers and adopting new innovations when there’s a big enough, genuinely obtainable, pay-off in store.'
+                text: "It takes balance to support today's web developers while adopting new innovations.
+Serverless infrastructure, for example, emerged with an exciting bang but some serious limitations.
+Upsides like massive scalability, much lower costs, and less thinking about servers are huge.
+But there are serious downsides, like big learning curves and barriers to PHP."
           -
             type: paragraph
             content:
               -
                 type: text
-                text: 'Serverless infrastructure, for example, emerged with a bang of excitement but some serious limitations.
-The upsides - like near-limitless scalability, dramatically lower costs, and less thinking about servers - are massive.
-But the downsides - things like massive learning curves and poor suitability to PHP - were serious, too.'
+                text: "So we're bringing the futuristic promises of serverless tech into the real world. " -
+                type: text
+                marks:
                   -
-            type: paragraph
+                    type: link
-            content:
+                    attrs:
+                      href: 'statamic://entry::1e33d247-bf25-42a4-b455-b47eb8dcf557'
+                      rel: null
+                      target: null
+                      title: null
+                text: 'Webslice Serverless'
               -
                 type: text
-                text: "So we quietly went to work.
-Webslice Scalable will bring the elastic, cost-effective benefits to PHP developers (and others) without requiring you to learn any new paradigms or redesign your workflows.
-We’ve solved the problems so you can win the prizes.\_"
+                text: " is for PHP developers (and others) who don't want to change paradigms or redesign workflows.
+We solve problems so you can win prizes.\_"
         template_global: /global/default_image
         default_image: about-us/c8dfd769f4b2c76ecc3222bedf6bd6e1.webp
         highlight_textcaption: